If you haven't started working on it, there is no time to waste! Your revenue will be at great risk!

-The compliance date for implementation of the International Classification of Diseases, 10th Edition, Clinical Modification/Procedure Coding System (ICD-10-CM/PCS) is October 1, 2013 for all covered entities.
-ICD-10-CM/PCS will enhance accurate payment for services rendered and facilitate evaluation of medical processes and outcomes.
+The compliance date for implementation of the International Classification of Diseases, 10th Edition, Clinical Modification/Procedure Coding System (ICD-10-CM/PCS) is October 1, 2013, for all covered entities.
+ICD-10-CM/PCS will enhance accurate payment for services rendered and facilitate the evaluation of medical processes and outcomes.

 October 2013 sounds far off, but it will be upon us sooner than we think.
 Many have compared ICD-10 to Y2K.
 But Y2K was easy by comparison.
 It dealt mostly with remediating IT systems.
 ICD-10 is more complex.
 It requires staff along the care continuum to learn and use a new order and magnitude of diagnostic and procedure codes:

-* from the scheduler who needs to ensure an authorization is in place for a given procedure;
+* from the scheduler who needs to ensure authorization is in place for a given procedure;

 * to the physician documenting at a higher level of granularity;